NikolasEnt/AI-project-template/GUIDE.md

 ## Git

-* Use a simplified [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow): the `develop` branch can be named `dev`.
-When working collaboratively, implement individual features or experiment series in separate feature branches.
+* Use a simplified [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+The `develop` branch can be named `dev`.
+When working collaboratively, implement individual features or series of experiments in separate feature branches.
 If these feature branches prove successful the feature developer merges them into `dev`.
 Update the `master` branch wisely to provide tested and reliable production-ready code only.
 In many cases, a merge or commit to master effectively marks a new version release.

 * Each commit must be accompanied by a meaningful commit message following the Udacity commit message [styleguide](http://udacity.github.io/git-styleguide/).

-* It is a good practice review changes using `git diff` to ensure there are no unintended modifications included.
+* It is a good practice to review changes using `git diff` to ensure there are no unintended modifications included.

 * Pull requests (PRs) and code reviews are highly recommended as part of a collaborative process, although they are not strictly mandatory.
 The primary objective of PRs is to leverage the collective expertise of the team by providing a second set of eyes on the code, which can proactively identify potential issues.
 Furthermore, PRs serve as a mechanism for sharing updates, particularly when multiple developers are expected to use or collaborate on the code.